marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/machine-specific-peephole-optimizers.rst

 .. index:: defining peephole optimizers

-In addition to instruction patterns the md file may contain definitions of machine-specific peephole optimizations.
+In addition to instruction patterns the :samp:`md` file may contain definitions of machine-specific peephole optimizations.

 The combiner does not notice certain peephole optimizations when the data